 Venture Capital Firms and Business incubators may post positions on behalf of their portfolio companies.
 Job postings must be for a specific position with a single company, and each posting must clearly state the name of the employing organization.

 Employers offering commission-based positions may list openings for full-time career jobs if the positions are not 100% commission.
-Commission-based positions will not be listed in ENGenius.Jobs for internship or temporary positions.
+Commission-based positions will not be listed in Engineering Careers, by Symplicity for internship or temporary positions.
 The full-time position description must inform the applicants of the specific manner in which remuneration is to be determined.
 Employers offering these positions are ineligible for all other campus recruiting activity offered through the ECRC.

 Positions requiring candidates to invest, purchase supplies or pay a fee

-Those companies requiring candidates to invest, purchase supplies, or pay a fee as a condition of employment are excluded from posting positions on ENGenius.Jobs and all other campus recruiting activity offered through the ECRC.
+Companies requiring candidates to invest, purchase supplies, or pay a fee as a condition of employment are excluded from posting positions on Engineering Careers, by Symplicity, and all other campus recruiting activity offered through the ECRC.
 The ECRC reserves the right to review any employer wishing to recruit on campus, prior to or after scheduling, based on an inquiry, complaint or concern from the ECRC or its constituents.
 Constituents include students, faculty, staff or other relevant concerned parties.
 The ECRC will investigate any allegation that an employer or employer representative has violated University policies, ethical or professional standards, or federal or state law.

 Please note that the Family Education Rights and Privacy Act (FERPA) restricts employer use of student resumes.
 Organizations receiving such information may use it only for the purpose of evaluating candidates for employment within their own organization.
 Thus, employers may not transmit (or re-disclose) student information to any other employer or third party, nor to others within the employing organization for something other than employment purposes.
 If an organization improperly re-discloses student records, Federal law prohibits that party from obtaining student records for a period of at least five years.

-Serving alcohol should not be a part of the recruitment process.
+Serving alcohol during the recruitment process is prohibited.
 The University of Michigan Student Policy on Alcohol and Other Drugs can be found at the following link http://alcohol-

 Companies who fail to comply with the guidelines and policies may be excluded from future recruiting privileges at the College of Engineering.